Letters: Hands off our BBC – it belongs to the British public

 So to all our politicians of whatever party: hands off our BBC.
 It's not yours to play with.

-We love and loath it in its many facets, but that's the price we pay for the freedom of speech it affords us.
+We love and loathe it in its many facets, but that's the price we pay for the freedom of speech it affords us.

 John Sinclair